 I’m going to begin this post the same way I end it- by imploring you to put Iguazu Falls on your wish list.
 Words won’t begin to describe it so I’ll just share a video:

-I asked before we went to Iguazu Falls whether we should stay at the Sheraton and the consensus was that the hotel’s location was worth the exorbitant (for families over 3) cost.
-In the end we decided not to stay at the Sheraton but did have lunch on property so I could see what the fuss was about.
+I asked before we went to Iguazu Falls whether we should stay at the Melia and the consensus was that the hotel’s location was worth the exorbitant (for families over 3) cost.
+In the end we decided not to stay at the Melia but did have lunch on property so I could see what the fuss was about.

-My Non-Review Review of the Sheraton Iguazu Falls
+My Non-Review Review of the Melia Iguazu Falls

 How Much Extra Money?